K-moduli of curves on a quadric surface and K3 surfaces

 \subsection{Acknowledgements}

 We would like to thank David Jensen, Radu Laza, Zhiyuan Li, Xiaowei Wang, and Chenyang Xu for helpful discussions.
+We also thank the referee for many valuable suggestions.
 This material is based upon work supported by the National Science Foundation under Grant No. DMS-1440140 while the authors were in residence at the Mathematical Sciences Research Institute in Berkeley, California, during the Spring 2019 semester.
 The authors were supported in part by the American Insitute of Mathematics as part of the AIM SQuaREs program.
-KA was partially supported by an NSF Postdoctoral Fellowship.
+KA was partially supported by an NSF Postdoctoral Fellowship and NSF Grant No. DMS-2001408.
 KD was partially supported by the Gamelin Endowed Postdoctoral Fellowship of the MSRI.
 YL was partially supported by the Della Pietra Endowed Postdoctoral Fellowship of the MSRI and the NSF Grant No. DMS-2001317.